obcat/vim-sclow/README.md

 highlight SclowSbar ctermbg=NONE guibg=NONE
 ```

-:memo: I use [iceberg.vim](https://github.com/cocopon/iceberg.vim) for color scheme.
+📝 I use [iceberg.vim](https://github.com/cocopon/iceberg.vim) for color scheme.

-You can use `g:sclow_sbar_right_offset` to specify the scrollbar offset from
+You can also customize the offset of the scrollbar from the right border of the
-right border of window.
-The defaut value is `0`.
-Negative values are also allowed;
-`-1` may be useful.
+window with `g:sclow_bar_right_offset` (default: `0`).
+Setting this to `-1`
+helps to prevent the scrollbar from hiding the rightmost characters of the
+window.

 ### Blocking

-If you don't want to see the scrollbar in a specific buffer, you can use:
+To disable scrollbar in a specific buffer, you can use:

 * `g:sclow_block_filetypes` (default: `[]`)
 * `g:sclow_block_buftypes` (default: `[]`)